jayljohnson/critical-path-finder/README.md

 * -i: path to where the graph image is saved in png format

 ## Outputs
-1. Return the critical path nodes the graph, using the execution time as the edge weights of the graph
+1. Return the critical path weighted edges as a dictionary of tuples, with the edge weights as values
 1. Save an image of the graph with the critical path highlighted

-# Backlog
-1. Layout the graph in left-to-right format, so that edge arrows are always directed towards the right
-1. Render the graph image and critical path edge list in a django app
-    1. With static inputs
-    1. With user-submitted inputs
-1. Store user-submitted input and results

 # Credits
 * Dot file example: https://www.graphviz.org/pdf/dotguide.pdf